Reflections From My Immersion

 What is a mikvah?

 A mikvah is a special pool of living waters that is used for Jewish ritual immersion, one of the most beautiful mitzvahs.
 A mikvah must contain a certain minimum quantity of water which has been gathered without being “drawn” by human hands or tools.
 Mikvah originated from Biblical and Rabbinic sources for ritual purification and transformation.
 Ritual immersion is a powerful way of connecting to yourself, to Jewish tradition, and to God.
 As the only inclusive, pluralist mikvah in Atlanta, we welcome you.

 MACoM is the only mikvah in Atlanta open to the entire Jewish community regardless of one's affiliation, observance level, sexual orientation or capacity for physical mobility.
-The possibilities for traditional and non-traditional immersions are almost limitless.
+The possibilities for traditional and modern immersions are almost limitless.
 Regardless of whether one is a regular user of the mikvah or has never been before, immersion in the mikvah is a way to acknowledge a life transition in a uniquely Jewish context.

 Immersions by Appointments Only.

 48-Hour Notification Requested.